apache/skywalking/docs/en/swip/readme.md

 **Q: Is Agent side feature or change considered a SWIP?**

-A: Right now, SWIP targets on OAP and UI side changes.
+A: Right now, SWIP targets OAP and UI side changes.
 All agent side changes are pending on the reviews from the committers of those agents.

 ## SWIP Template